chockroach/Coursera_Capstone/FinalReport.md

 <p align="justify">In this project, we have undergone a chain of processes including knowing the business problem, gathering and preparing the data
 ,clustering data by performing machine learning algorithm called k-means.</p>

-<p align="justify">Finally, anyone who wants to move to toronto can refer to the final result to make a good decision on what place would be the best to live.</p>
+<p align="justify">Finally, anyone who wants to move to Seoul can refer to the final result to make a good decision on what place would be the best to live.</p>

-<p align="justify">Let's think, if there is one who is looking for quiet, restful place to live we can recommend Cluster 2 without hesitation
+<p align="justify">Let's think, if there is one who is looking for convenient place to live we can recommend Cluster 2 without hesitation
-since the neighborhoods in Cluster 2 only have Garden, Home Service category.</p>
+since the neighborhoods in Cluster 2 have got essential facilities for convenient life including Bus Stop as well as not scattered.</p>